KakaposCanFly/MovieGo/README.md

 ## General Info

-This project is completed and was built primarily to learn more about Flutter.
+This project is was built primarily to learn more about Flutter and Cloud Firestore, which power MovieGo's front-end and back-end respectively.